GiperB0la/Logisim/README.md

-# ⚡ Logosm
+# ⚡ Logisim

-**Logosm** — an application for building digital circuits from basic logic gates.
+**Logisim** — an application for building digital circuits from basic logic gates.
 The graphical interface is built with **SFML**.

 ## ✨ Features